texfaq/texfaq.github.io/FAQ-tfm.md

 date: 2014-06-10
 ---

-TFM is an acronym for ''TeX Font Metrics''; TFM files hold information about the sizes of the characters of the font in question, and about ligatures and kerns within that font.
-One TFM file is needed for each font used by TeX, that is for each design (point) size for each weight for each family; each TFM file serves for all magnifications of ''its'' font, so that there are (typically) fewer TFM files than there are [PK](FAQ-pk) files.
+TFM is an acronym for "TeX Font Metrics"; TFM files hold information about the sizes of the characters of the font in question, and about ligatures and kerns within that font.
+One TFM file is needed for each font used by TeX, that is for each design (point) size for each weight for each family; each TFM file serves for all magnifications of "its" font, so that there are (typically) fewer TFM files than there are [PK](FAQ-pk) files.
 TeX, LaTeX, etc., themselves need only know about the sizes of characters and their